MatAtBread/nodent/README.md

 	nodent.js --ast myNodentedFile.js

+To generate a source-map from the command line, precede the output option (if you're using one) with `--sourcemap`.
+Note: the order of the command line options is significant.

+	nodent.js --sourcemap --out myNodentedFile.js

 The testing options `--parseast` and `--minast` output the source as parsed into the AST, before transformation and the minimal AST (without position information) respectively.

 Use within your Node scripts